KealanMcCormack/DDD-Secure-Software/README.md

 *To do*

+- Can currently book out all vaccines slots
+- Date on 2nd vaccination is in wrong format

 *Done*
 10. Handle the errors that are shown to the users when a wrong input is provided in order not to expose implementation information related to your applications.